You are here

 A Murder, a Party, a Stare, or a Siege

 Collective nouns are a mixture of poetry, alliteration, and description.
 Victorians often made up names for groups of birds, as a parlor game.
 Many names bring a vision of the birds instantly to mind.
 How about this stare of owls?
 They're Burrowing Owls! (also known as a "parliament")

-So what would a bunch of birders be called?
+So what would a bunch of BirdNote listeners be called?
 A gaggle?
 A flock?
 A watch?
 Can you be more creative?
 Leave a comment below or post your answer on our Facebook page!
 Thanks.
+(And here's the list so far -- check out the blog.)

 A Murder, a Party, a Stare, or a Siege?